 Mercury Vapor Lamps

 Over the last 10 years, LED lights are getting into the industrial space.
-LED lights are also being supported by local utility companies by giving out rebates to businesses opting to switch over to this type of lights.
+LED lights are also being supported by local utility companies by giving out rebates to businesses opting to switch over to this type of light.
 Let’s take a look at a couple of LED light options for your industrial lighting to replace your traditional HID lights.

 This type of light can be retrofitted with LED lights.
 They’ll need some rewiring, but the good thing is you’ll be able to keep the same reflector setup.
-They are quite energy efficient, environment friendly and can last up to 50,000 serviceable hours.
+They are quite energy efficient, environment friendly, and can last up to 50,000 serviceable hours.
 The only negative with this type of light is that they have a lower lumen than your traditional lights.
 However, this means that lumen in LED lights will not decrease over time.
 Basically, your light quality will not be affected by lower lumen.

 Circular UFO LED Highbay Lamps

 With corn lights, you’re looking at a retrofit.
-With Circular UFO LED Highbay lamps on the other hand, you’re completely replacing your HID lighting system.
+With Circular UFO LED Highbay lamps, on the other hand, you’re completely replacing your HID lighting system.
 This type of light has a wide beam angle and a high lumen output.
 This type of light isn’t for you if you need directional lighting.
 Also, because you’ll be looking at a complete replacement, it takes time and money to replace.

 HID lights produce bright lights and you have a variety to choose from.
-Their prices also varies.
+Their prices also vary.
 Unfortunately, these types of light produce a high amount of UV radiation.
 The quality of your light will also degrade as time goes by and they also require some time to warm up before they actually turn on.

 LED lights last longer than traditional HID lights.
 The lumen output is lower, but the quality of the light they produce will not decrease as time goes by.
 Replacement of your traditional HID industrial lighting will cost quite a bit, but you will be able to earn back your investment quickly through a reduction in energy consumption in the long run.